The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 The Department of German offers a two-track system for the completion of a major in German or in German Studies.
 Both major tracks consist of 10 units.
-All courses at the 200 or 300 level count toward the major requirements, either in a literature concentration or in a German Studies concentration.
-A literature concentration normally follows the sequence 201 and/or 202; 209 or 212, or 214, 215; plus additional courses to complete the 10 units, two of them at the 300 level; and finally one semester of Senior Conference or either an additional 300 level seminar in German or German 403 (Supervised Work) for double majors.
-A German Studies major normally includes 223 and/or 224 or 245; one 200- and one 300-level course in German literature; three courses (at least one at the 300 level) in subjects central to aspects of German culture, history, or politics; and one semester of GERM 321 (Advanced Topics in German Cultural Studies).
+After the completion of the German 101-102 sequence (or its equivalent) the German language and literature concentration normally follows the sequence 201 and/or 202; 209 or 212, or 213; plus additional courses to complete the 10 units, two of them at the 300 level; and finally one semester of Senior Conference or either an additional 300 level seminar in German or German 403 (Supervised Work) for double majors.
+A German Studies major normally includes 223 or 245; one 200- and one 300-level course in German literature; three courses (at least one at the 300 level) in subjects central to aspects of German culture, history, or politics; and one semester of GERM 321 (Advanced Topics in German Cultural Studies).
 Within each concentration, courses need to be selected so as to achieve a reasonable breadth, but also a degree of disciplinary coherence.
 Within departmental offerings, GERM 201 and 202 (Advanced Training) strongly emphasize the development of conversational, writing, and interpretive skills.
-German majors are encouraged, when possible, to take work in at least one foreign language other than German. >
+German majors are encouraged, when possible, to take work in at least one foreign language other than German.>

 The Department of German and German Studies offers Writing Attentive and Writing Intensive courses.
 Majors are required to take two Writing Attentive courses to help them develop critical writing skills and the ability to analyze literary texts in their historical and cultural contexts.